YCC3741/NTU_Ceiba_TA_hw_scores_crawler/README.md

 # NTU_Ceiba_TA_hw_scores_crawler
-This is a tool, which is for Mac OS, help TAs to download the scores of assignment and transform score from grade to marks, collect them into a dataframe and export as .csv file.
+This is a tool for Mac OS, help TAs to download the scores of assignment, transform score from grade to marks, collect them into a dataframe and export it as .csv file.

 ## Requirements